BrettWitty/convolution/README.md

 ## Notes on the game

 Honestly, it was a grab-bag of incredibly detailed rooms that allowed a few ways to progress up the tower.
 There is no strong rhyme nor reason to much of it.
-The last chunk of the game is intended to be akin to Being John Malkovich or Monsters Inc, and you crash through several *very* disparate areas before meeting your AI creator God.
+The last chunk of the game is intended to be akin to *Being John Malkovich* or *Monsters Inc*, and you crash through several *very* disparate areas before meeting your AI creator God.

 The theme of "convolution" plays out in a number of ways:
   * Echoes are convolutions of sound with its environment.
 There are a lot of real and metaphorical echoes.